RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng931h8/

 People can't see past money.
 Addiction to fiction is self-harm to humanity.
-Terroists mosques don'have a money motive.
+Terrorists mosques don't have a money motive.
 They have a science fiction storytelling motive.
 We are self-exploiting our own minds, unaware the Russian IRA has been exploiting our minds since year 2013.
 Self-harm and dehumanization.
-Machine and technoogy lust and anti-humanism.
+Machine and technology lust and anti-humanism.

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng8xn9h/

-Putin won an informaiton war that Americans can't even recognize.
+Putin won an information war that Americans can't even recognize.
 It isn't just the USA.
 The first things in office in early 2025 was wreck USAID, piss on Canada with hate.
 The world doesn't hate Canada and sees it as mania.
 Think timeline of this statement, before January 6, 2021.
 People still haven't faced up to QAnon / Q fiction running January 6.
 "Putin is clearly winning Russia’s hybrid war against the U.S. because Americans don’t understand how they are being manipulated.
 One of the main difficulties" - December 11, 2020 - "The Heritage Foundation" https://www.heritage.org/defense/commentary/putin-winning-russias-hybrid-war-against-america

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng9650d/